 MOUNTOPTS=”dirsync,nodev,noatime,nodiratime”

-FILESYSTEMS=’ hfsplus vfat ext2 ext3 ext4 exfat ntfs xfs ‘case $1 in
+FILESYSTEMS=’ hfsplus vfat ext2 ext3 ext4 exfat ntfs xfs ‘

 DEVINFO=$(/sbin/blkid -p $DEVNAME)